neelkamath/neelkamath.com/README.md

 - Name files using `snake_case`.
 - Limit lines to 120 characters.
 - Only use [DEVICON](https://konpa.github.io/devicon/) for developer tool icons.
+For any other icon, only use [Font Awesome](https://fontawesome.com/).
 DEVICON has multiple icons for each tool.
 When using an icon from their site, only use the first one listed under `Font versions`.
-- The _Achievements_ section should list achievements in reverse-chronological order.

 # License